snptrs/CV/README.md

 # Sean Peters

-I've been into tech for as long as I can remember, and first started programming at primary school (BASIC on an Acorn Archimedes in case you're wondering).
-After working at Apple for several years, I started a career in internal comms.
-But I missed the tech world and decided it was time to pursue software engineering as a career.
-Having completed an intensive bootcamp with Makers Academy, I’m now looking for my first software development role.
+I've been interested in tech for as long as I can remember, and first started programming at primary school (BASIC on an Acorn Archimedes in case you're wondering).
+My first ever job was as a web developer (HTML, CSS, PHP, MySQL), and then I worked at Apple for several years.
+After that I started a career in internal comms, but I missed the tech world and decided it was time to pursue software engineering as a career.
+Having completed an intensive bootcamp with Makers Academy and worked on loads of interesting projects, I’m now looking for a role as a junior software developer.

 ## Projects